Home Blog Software Publications Photos

 Don't bust the crust

+This deep time is always so fruitful, and there’s a lot I came away excited about.
 But for now, I want to talk about crust.

 One thing you learn hiking at Sedona is to not bust the crust.
 There’s this crunchy, marshmallow-like layer on the surface of much of the soil — a combination of microbes, fungal strata, and microscopic plant life.
 It’s a complete ecosystem that provides nutrients for plant life, and protects the land from water runoff (useful in a desert with a dry climate punctuated by monsoonal rains).